milos-p-lab/MarkdownGuideHtmlConverter/README.md

 ## 🧩 About

-⚡ Fast .NET converter for Markdown to HTML, HTML to Markdown, AmigaGuide to HTML/Markdown, and smart plain text to HTML.
+⚡ Fast .NET converter for Markdown to HTML, HTML to Markdown, AmigaGuide to HTML/Markdown, and smart plain text to HTML/Markdown.

 > Note: The term *convertor* is also commonly used, though converter is the standard spelling in technical documentation.